Sw1ndlerScripts/VideoToAscii/README.md

 # VideotoAscii
 A rust program to convert a video into ascii characters

-My first real rust program (only 80% skidded)
+My first real rust program

 ## Usage